Ralpha: History

 Narayan Bhakta Shrestha (Rayan), a member of Ralpha, was denied the royalty by Radio Nepal for his song/poem collection for the period of 2021-2023 BS.
 Royalty was drawn out from their account by someone else by forging documents.
 When the same forging was identified by other authors and poets, the victims formed a group to protest against Radio Nepal.
 One day Parijat called all the authors and poet and gave a pen-name for each of them and formed the group of Ralpha.
 It happened in 2024 BS (mid 1960s.
 As explained by poet, Manjul (poet), the word Ralpha does not have any meaning.
 Ralpha was initially influenced by the contemporary trends of nihilism and existentialism and partially influenced by Nietzsche's proclamation that “God is Dead.”
 Ralpha was also influenced by Albert Camus and Jean Paul Sartre.
-After its formation, many members of Ralpha worked together with the Coordination Committee in Eastern Nepal, which was later called Community Party of Nepal (Marxist–Leninist).
+After its formation, many members of Ralpha worked together with the Coordination Committee in Eastern Nepal, which was later called Communist Party of Nepal (Marxist–Leninist).